apache/metron/metron-analytics/metron-profiler/README.md

     hbase(main):001:0> count 'profiler'
     ```

-1. Use the Profiler Client to read the profile data.
-The below example `PROFILE_GET` command will read data written by the sample profile given above, if 10.0.0.1 is one of the input values for `ip_src_addr`.
+1. Use the [Profiler Client]((../metron-profiler-client)) to read the profile data.
+The following `PROFILE_GET` command will read the data written by the "Hello, World" profile.
+This assumes that `10.0.0.1` is one of the values for `ip_src_addr` contained within the telemetry consumed by the Profiler.
-More information on configuring and using the client can be found [here](../metron-profiler-client).
-It is assumed that the `PROFILE_GET` client is correctly configured before using it.

     ```
     $ bin/stellar -z node1:2181
     [Stellar]>>> PROFILE_GET( "hello-world", "10.0.0.1", PROFILE_FIXED(30, "MINUTES"))
     [451, 448]
     ```

+    This result indicates that over the past 30 minutes, the Profiler stored two values.
+In the first 15 minute period, the IP `10.0.0.1` was seen in 451 telemetry messages.
+In the second 15 minute period, the same IP was seen in 448 telemetry messages.

+    More information on configuring and using the Profiler client can be found [here](../metron-profiler-client).
+It is assumed that the `PROFILE_GET` client is correctly configured before using it.

 ## Creating Profiles